bpeck81/dep_commit_postresql/README.md

 dep_drop(name) - delete a definition
 ```

+#### Installation
+Just copy the code in src.psql and run it in your database.
+Commit any existing views or function definition existing in your database with `dep_commit` applied to each of them.

-Here's the workflow I use:
+#### Here's the workflow I use:
 1. `select * from dep_store order by name` - This shows me everything in my database in a glance and I can quickly see the beginnings of the query definitions for my objects.

 2. `drop view myview cascade` - When I want to make a schema change to it